-• Check ice thickness for safe bearing capacity before working on ice.
+- Check ice thickness for safe bearing capacity before working on ice.
 The ice must be sufficiently strong to support personnel and heavy equipment.
 See Tactic L-7 for realistic maximum operating limits (RMOL) for ice thickness and temperature.
 Also, ensure ice can withstand extra load of oil and snow on the surface without either breaking the ice or forcing oil to migrate through existing cracks.
 Extreme care must be taken when positioning or operating any heavy equipment close to trenches or slots in the ice.
 Stresses in the ice for a given load can double under these situations.
 Ensure that oil that accumulates in an ice trench is continually removed.
-If allowed to build up to

-• "In-ice" trenches do not extend through the ice and contain spills flowing over the ice surface.
-"Through-ice" or

-• Ice trenches can be configured in "U" shapes or herringbone patterns to contain oil.
-Remove cut ice blocks in
+If allowed to build up to a thick layer, some oil may escape the ice slot. - "In-ice" trenches do not extend through the ice and contain spills flowing over the ice surface.
+"Through-ice" or slots or trenches extend through ice to free water to contain spills moving under the ice. - Ice trenches can be configured in "U" shapes or herringbone patterns to contain oil.
+Remove cut ice blocks in 1-cubic-ft pieces and place on side opposite oil.
+The width of the trench should not exceed 4 ft. - Use of Rube Witch chain saw is labor-intensive. - Use of heat will make the rope mop and pump more effective.

 A sump is cut in the ice around a hole augered through the ice to pockets of oil under the ice or encapsulated in the ice.
 The oil is pumped directly from the sump to temporary storage containers.
-A heated shelter can be erected over the sump.
+A heated shelter can be erected over the sump